-I have my B.S. in Secondary Education (Mathematics Option) with Honors in Curriculum and Instruction from the Pennsylvania State University, and my M.S. in Education (Classroom Technology) from Wilkes University.
+I obtained my B.S. in Secondary Education (Mathematics Option) with Honors in Curriculum and Instruction from the Pennsylvania State University, and my M.S. in Education from Wilkes University.
 I spent my first 14 years of teaching in the Fleetwood Area School District where I taught all levels of mathematics, from Algebra I through AP Calculus.
-My husband's job required us to move to Ohio, where I was employed at the Linden McKinley STEM Academy in the Columbus City School District for 2.5 years until we moved back to PA.
-I finished off the school year as a maternity substitute in the Upper Merion School District, and then I was welcomed into the Great Valley family at the start of the 2012-2013 school year.
+My husband's job required us to move to Ohio, where I joined the faculty of the Linden McKinley STEM Academy in the Columbus City School District for 2.5 years until we moved back to PA.
+I finished the school year as a maternity substitute in the Upper Merion School District, and then I was welcomed into the Great Valley family at the start of the 2012-2013 school year.

-My husband and I have been married for 19 years, and our son, Christopher, is 13 years old and in 8th grade.
+Jeff and I have been married for 21 years, and our son, Christopher, is a high school sophomore this year.
 Our two dogs, Finn (puggle) and Dusty (terrier mix) complete our family.

-The Best Advice I can give to my students: I have been teaching math for over 2 decades; I've incorporated effective new strategies and technology into my instruction in order to help my students learn to the best of their ability.
-HOWEVER, I have found that no matter the academic level or content of the class, students who are successful do the following:
+The Best Advice I can give to my students: This is my 26th year of teaching high school mathematics; I've incorporated effective new strategies and technology into my instruction in order to help my students learn to the best of their ability.
+HOWEVER, I have found that no matter the academic level, content of the class OR location of the learning, students who are successful do the following:

 1. COMPLETE your assignments - Try ALL of the problems!!!
-Check the odd answers in the back of the book to make sure that you are solving them correctly (it is NOT cheating if you try to solve the problem first!).
+Check provided answers to make sure that you are solving them correctly (it is NOT cheating if you try to solve the problem first!).
 Even if you cannot finish a problem, you know where you got stuck, so you can ask questions the next day.
-The more you practice, the faster you finish problems, and the better you do on tests/quizzes because you are more confident in your problem-solving capability.
+Understanding appropriate symbols and notation is as important in math as grammer/spelling is in the language arts.
+Practice is crucial for mathematical understanding (same as when playing a sport, musical instrument, or a video game).

 2. LISTEN to your teacher - if I tell you to write something down, or make a recommendation concerning a problem-solving process, it is because 9 times out of 10, that information will help you.
 If it does not, then I will work with you to find a process or explanation that will make sense to you.
 BUT - please try to take advantage of my years of experience to help you learn.

 4. PARTICIPATE in class - active participation helps your brain move the information from short-term to long-term memory.
 What makes sense one day may not make sense a week later if you just sit and listen without contributing to the discussion.
-(I also call on students who do NOT raise their hand to make sure that they understand the material...)
+I try to pace the material based upon student feedback and demonstration of understanding.
+(I may also call on students who never raise their hand to make sure that they understand the material...)

 Let's CLAP for success this year!!!!
 (I'm not normally a huge fan of acronyms, but this was too good to pass up!)